ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 pre-determined visual shape that can be displayed on screen.
 It is only the skeleton of a thing that *could* be displayed.
 Therefore, you will rarely need to use plain instances of :class:`.Mobject`; instead you will most likely create instances of its derived classes.
+One of these derived classes is :class:`.VMobject`.
+The ``V`` stands for Vectorized Mobject.
+In essence, a vmobject is a mobject that uses vector graphics to be displayed.
+Most of the time, you will be dealing with vmobjects, though we will continue to use the term "mobject" to refer to the class of shapes that can be displayed on screen, as it is more general.

 .. note:: Any object that can be displayed on screen is a ``mobject``, even if
           it is not necessarily *mathematical* in nature.

 .. tip:: To see examples of classes derived from :class:`.Mobject`, see the
          :mod:`.geometry` module.
+Most of these are in fact derived from :class:`.VMobject` as well.

 Creating and displaying mobjects